-As always, check in with your doctor before attempting any new skin care procedures, at-home or otherwise.
+As always, check in with a professional before attempting any new skin care procedures, at-home or otherwise.
 “I always recommend people consult a licensed acupuncturist for personalized advice,” Yang says.

 - Apply a nice facial oil on freshly cleansed skin (like during gua sha, you'll want enough slip to make sure the tool easily glides across your face).

 - Squeeze the cup and suction it to the face, then use your free hand to hold the skin taut before sweeping upward with gentle strokes.
 (This prevents you from pulling on the skin.)
 “It does take some time to get the right amount of suction down,” says Yang, but you’ll want to keep the pressure light.
 Release and repeat for a few strokes before moving to a different area.

 - When finished, wash the cups with gentle soap and water, letting them air dry.